JoseUlisesQuevedo/BH-CodingAssignment/03_Results/Report.md

 ## Tuning

 We use the optuna library to tune both our models, in order to pit the "best" models against eachother.
-We use a validation dataset to tWhile XGBoost offers a lot of customization, in linear regression we can only really tune regularization parameters.
+We use a validation dataset to tune.
+While XGBoost offers a lot of customization, in logistic regression we can only really tune regularization parameters.
 For XGBoost, we search over the following:

 ```python
 params = {